mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 There might be a way to uber-prompt all of these issues away, but I feel that effectively using LLMs isn't necessarily something you can address from the prompt level: it's something that demands constant vigilance and care.
+From tracking this field over the years, "just prompt better" hasn't been something that yields serious consistent results over time.

 Who knows, maybe all of these things will be solved within a year.
 But I still think of software development as something that's worth scrutinizing for